NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 In Hardhat 3, plugins are defined as objects of the `HardhatPlugin` type.

-Normally, they are defined in the `index.ts` file of your project, and export as `default`.
+Normally, they are defined in the `index.ts` file of your project, and exported as `default`.

 You can find your plugin object in `packages/plugin/src/index.ts`, but we won't be looking at it just yet.

 ## Extending the `NetworkConnection` object

-The first thing that we'll do is adding the `myAccount` property to the `NetworkConnection` object.
+The first thing we'll do is add the `myAccount` property to the `NetworkConnection` object.

 ### Hardhat 3's network manager